praveenaedayillyam/Classification_with_CNN_model_on_natural_image_Dataset/README.md

-##Image Classification with CNN model on Natural Image DatasetImage Classification with CNN model on Natural Image Dataset
+#Image Classification with CNN model on Natural Image Dataset

   • Worked with a dataset of 6,899 images across 8 classes.
   • Implemented data preprocessing techniques, including standardization and label conversion.